 The main users fall into three camps:

-• academics with a professionals interest in the area.
+- academics with a professional interest in the area.

-• practitioners working in work with children and young people (including schooling, social pedagogy and social work), human relations, museum education, lifelong learning and community development.
+- practitioners concerned with work with children and young people (including schooling, social pedagogy and social work), human relations, museum education, lifelong learning and community development.
 They are often engaged in the development of new initiatives e.g. in higher education, community education, libraries and museums.

 Writing style.
 We like writing that is direct and accessible.
 You need to write short sentences and to avoid the overuse of long words and technical terms.
 A good working rule here might be to imagine your readers as interested colleagues, who perhaps don’t have access to the same specialist language as yourselves.
 Thus, you will need to explain some terms but must avoid talking down to readers.